Farm-to-Fork Operation Registration

 Farm-to-fork events, as allowed by AB200, are defined as events organized on a farm where prepared food is provided for immediate consumption to paying guests and that meets the requirements of section three of the act.

 Section 3.5 of the act requires the operators of a farm wishing to host farm-to-fork events to register with the health authority.
 In Clark County the Southern Nevada Health District is the health authority.

-The health district will evaluate the registration application package submitted for compliance with the following items as required by AB200:
+The Southern Nevada Health District will evaluate the registration application package submitted for compliance with the following items as required by AB200:

-- A consumer advisory must be provided to customers before consumption of the meal stating that “No inspection was conducted by a state or local health department of the farm or the food to be consumed”;
+- Each guest must be provided with a notice which states that no inspection was conducted by a state or local heath department of the farm or the food.

-A farm which holds more than two events in any month that would otherwise qualify as farm-to-fork events becomes a food establishment for the remainder of that calendar year and is subject to all of the requirements of this chapter and any regulations adopted pursuant thereto concerning food establishments.
+A farm which holds more than two events in any month that would otherwise qualify as farm-to-fork events becomes a food establishment for the remainder of that calendar year and is subject to all of the requirements of the Regulations Governing the Sanitation of Food Establishments.

 If a complaint regarding illness, injury or adulterated food is received, an investigation will be conducted and determination made as to the validity of the complaint.
 If a complaint is confirmed, a complaint fee will be charged.
 In addition, if a full epidemiological investigation is conducted due to a foodborne illness compliant, the cost to the public for the investigation will be calculated and charged to the farm owners.
 It is highly recommended that applicants educate themselves in regard to safe food handling principles and practices.
 Visit the Food Establishment Resource Library for food safety information.

 Phone: (702) 759-1258